rtavenar/hdr/content/parts/01/dtw/dtw_warping_length.md

-As discussed [above](../dtw.html#Setting-additional-constraints), a common way to restrict the set of admissible temporal distortions for Dynamic Time Warping consists in forcing path to lie stay close to the diagonal through the use of Sakoe-Chiba band or Itakura parallelogram constraints.
+As discussed [above](../dtw.html#Setting-additional-constraints), a common way to restrict the set of admissible temporal distortions for Dynamic Time Warping consists in forcing path to lie close to the diagonal through the use of Sakoe-Chiba band or Itakura parallelogram constraints.
 A limitation of these global constraints is that they completely discard some regions of the alignment matrix _a priori_ (_i.e._ whatever the